Allen Stanford: Ponzi scheme and fraud convictions

 Stanford filed a 299-page brief in September 2014 with the 5th U.S. Circuit Court of Appeals in New Orleans on his conviction.
 The appeal was rejected in October 2015.

+U.S. authorities also charged the former head of Antigua and Barbuda’s Financial Services Regulatory Commission (FSRC) Leroy King for his involvement in the Stanford’s Ponzi scheme.
+He was extradited to the U.S. in November 2019 and pleaded guilty to obstructing a proceeding before the SEC and conspiracy to obstruct a Commission proceeding in United States, and in February 2021 was sentenced to 10 years in prison.

 Other business matters

 Tax liens

-The United States Court of Appeals for the Fifth Circuit, affirming much of a United States Tax Court’s ruling, found that Stanford and his wife, Susan, under-reported their 1990 federal taxes by $423,531.36.
+The United States Court of Appeals for the Fifth Circuit, affirming much of a United States Tax Court’s ruling, found that Stanford and his wife Susan under-reported their 1990 federal taxes by $423,531.36.
 Public records suggest that Stanford may owe hundreds of millions of dollars in federal taxes.
 There are four federal tax liens from 2007 and 2008 against Stanford, totaling more than $212 million.

 Money laundering investigation

 The FBI and other agencies have been conducting an ongoing investigation of Stanford since 2008 for possible involvement in money laundering for Mexico's Gulf Cartel.
-According to The New York Times, Stanford once held a Cook Islands trust called "Baby Mama", with his mistress and two children as beneficiaries.
+According to The New York Times, Stanford once held a Cook Islands trust called "Baby Mama," with his mistress and two children as beneficiaries.
 The trust protected proceeds deposited into Swiss and Isle of Man bank accounts from the sale of a $2.5 million Florida home.

 Trademark infringement lawsuit

 In 2001, Stanford said that his great-great-great grandfather was a relative of Leland Stanford, the founder of Stanford University.
-He funded the restoration of Leland Stanford's mansion in Sacramento, California, in an effort "to help preserve an important piece of Stanford family history," and hired genealogists to prove he was a member of the Leland Stanford family.
+He funded the restoration of Leland Stanford's mansion in Sacramento, California, "to help preserve an important piece of Stanford family history," and hired genealogists to prove he was a member of the Leland Stanford family.
 A university spokesperson said "We are not aware of any genealogical relationship between Allen Stanford and Leland Stanford".
 In 2008 the university filed a trademark infringement suit against Stanford, claiming the school's name was being used "in a way that creates public confusion" and is "injurious".